-One of the primary reasons for opting for gestational surrogacy is to get a biological child similar to the intended mother by using the intended mother’s egg and intended father’s sperm.
+One of the primary reasons for opting for gestational surrogacy is to get a biological child similar to the intended mother by using the intended mother’s egg and the intended father’s sperm.

 But age restriction is often a barrier to the conduction of surrogacy.

-According to the American Society for Reproductive medicine, the preferred age range for surrogate mothers is 21 years to 45 years.
+According to the American Society for Reproductive Medicine, the preferred age range for surrogate mothers is 21 years to 45 years.

 The transmission of genetic disorders is usually transmitted through maternal mitochondria.
 Similar to other cells, egg cells in the mother contain mitochondria but the tail of the sperm cells only contains mitochondria.